nikitavoloboev/data/focusing/focusing.md

 # Focusing
 Focusing on the things I need to be doing is quite hard and I am always trying to lure [my monkey brain](https://waitbutwhy.com/2013/10/why-procrastinators-procrastinate.html) to actually listen to me and not live a life of its own.

-My main goal with focusing is reaching the [state of flow](#flow) as soon as possible and keeping it for as long as possible throughout the day.

-I also try to track and quantify my own productivity using various tools.

 ## Flow
 Getting in the _flow_ state is one of the most important things I try to focus on throughout the day.